 Furthermore, the bill adds Section 59-67-235, which mandates that school bus operators report to the Department of Education if a vehicle fails to stop when the bus's amber signals are activated.
-It also amends Section 56-3-1335 to include provisions for suspending vehicle registrations for those with outstanding judgments for passing a school bus, thereby reinforcing accountability for violations.
-The bill is set to take effect upon the Governor's approval.
+It also amends Section 56-3-1335 to include provisions for suspending vehicle registrations for those with outstanding judgments for passing a school bus, thereby reinforcing the consequences of such violations.
+Overall, the bill seeks to improve safety for schoolchildren by ensuring stricter compliance with traffic laws related to school buses.

 Statutes affected: